Star Trek vs. Star Wars: Which Is More Technologically Advanced?

-There are three topics that should never be discussed at the dinner table: religion, politics, and the relative merits of Star Trek and Star Wars.
-Luckily for us, MakeUseOf isn’t a dinner table.
+There are three topics that should never be discussed at the dinner table: religion, politics, and the relative merits of Star Trek vs. Star Wars.

 Before diving deep into this debate, it’s important to set a few ground rules.

-One major complication is that, while Star Trek writers at least attempted to create plausible explanations for the technology, George Lucas did what he wanted by throwing in random technobabble.
+One major complication is that, while Star Trek writers at least attempted to create plausible explanations for the technology, Star Wars does what it wants by throwing in random technobabble.
 When taken alongside the Force, it’s easy to see why some fans consider Star Wars to be an epic space fantasy rather than a science fiction tale.

 With all that in mind, let’s dig in.